lmonty22/brackIt-backend/README.md

 ## Instructions

+1. Clone down this repo and cd into the directory

+2. Create Your Own Secret Key
+    This repo relies on JWT to generate tokens to be stored in localstorage.
+JWT requires a secret key to decode and encode user information.
+Create a .env file in the top level of the directory to store your secret key.
+This file should already be added to gitIgnore and will not be pushed to gitHub.
+Your .env file should look something like this:
+    `SECRET_KEY= 'YourSecretKeyString'`

-2. Run
+3. Run
 `bundle install`

-3. Run
+4. Run
 `rails db:migrate`

-4. Run
+5. Run
 `rails db:seed`

-5. Run
+6. Run
 `rails s`

-6. Rails should now be running the api on http://localhost:3000.
+7. Rails should now be running the Postgres api on http://localhost:3000.
 You can check the tournaments route going to http://localhost:3000/touranments in your browser.

-5. Make sure to clone down the [Front-end Repo](https://github.com/lmonty22/brackIt-front-end/) and follow the front-end Readme instructions next!
+8. Make sure to clone down the [BrackIt Frontend Repo](https://github.com/lmonty22/brackIt-front-end/) and follow the front end Readme instructions next!

 ### need to include more...